distributedOne/diskbench/README.md

-FIO Testing Tools
+Benchmark Automation Script
 ===========

-A collection of Flexible IO Tester (fio) tests and simple tools for disk performance testing with fio.
+A script that automates benchmark testing via a collection fio and iozone tests and simple tools for disk performance testing.

 Tests
 ===========